 Students will learn and work on using CAD software to implement design ideas into robot mechanisms and make drawings so that the Mechanical and manufacturing subteam can make parts.
-Electronics This subteam will be responsible for learning about the electronic components of the robot and be responsible for wiring the electronics panel.

 This subteam will be responsible for learning about the electronic components of the robot and be responsible for wiring the electronics panel.
 This subteam will also be responsible for sensors and need to work closely with the mechanical and programing subteams.